HitKeep vs Pirsch Analytics: Open Source and Self-Hosted Alternative

 Section titled “1.
 Server-side tracking without JavaScript”Pirsch offers polished server-side SDKs and a proxy-based integration where tracking happens entirely on the backend.
 No JavaScript snippet is loaded in the browser.
 No client-side storage is touched.

-HitKeep also supports server-side tracking via its HTTP ingest API (POST /ingest for pageviews, POST /ingest/event for custom events), but the default integration path is a 2KB JavaScript snippet.
-With HitKeep, you manage session IDs and provide the Origin header yourself — there are no pre-built server-side SDKs yet.
+HitKeep also supports server-side tracking via its HTTP ingest API (POST /ingest for pageviews, POST /ingest/event for custom events), but the default integration path is a browser JavaScript snippet.
+With HitKeep, you manage session IDs and provide the Origin header yourself: there are no pre-built server-side SDKs yet.

 Pirsch’s server-side approach is more mature and better documented, with official Go, PHP, and Node SDKs.
 That is a genuine advantage for: